-- Stockholder of Record.
-If your shares are registered directly in your name with our transfer agent, American Stock Transfer Trust Company LLC, you are a stockholder of record. - Beneficial Owner of Shares Held in Street Name.
+• Stockholder of Record.
+If your shares are registered directly in your name with our transfer agent, American Stock Transfer Trust Company LLC, you are a stockholder of record.

+• Beneficial Owner of Shares Held in Street Name.
 If your shares are held in an account at a brokerage firm, bank, broker-dealer or other similar organization, then you are a beneficial owner of shares held in street name.
 The organization holding your account is considered the stockholder of record.
 As a beneficial owner, you have the right to direct the organization holding your account on how to vote the shares you hold in your account.

-Attendance at the Virtual Annual Meeting
+How do I attend the Virtual Annual Meeting?

 The Annual Meeting will be conducted completely online via the internet.
-Stockholders may attend and participate in the meeting by visiting www.virtualshareholdermeeting.com/SDC2021.
-To access the Annual Meeting, you will need the 16-digit control number included on your proxy card or voting instruction form.
+Stockholders may attend and participate in the meeting by visiting www.virtualshareholdermeeting.com/SDC2022.
+To access the Annual Meeting, you will need the 16-digit control number included on your Notice of Internet Availability of Proxy Materials, proxy card or voting instruction form, as applicable.

-We encourage you to access the Annual Meeting before the start time of 11:00 a.m., Eastern Time, on June 3, 2021.
-Please allow ample time for online check-in, which will begin at 10:45 a.m., Eastern Time, on June 3, 2021.
+We encourage you to access the Annual Meeting before the start time of 11:00 a.m., Eastern Time, on June 3, 2022.
+Please allow ample time for online check-in, which will begin at 10:45 a.m., Eastern Time, on June 3, 2022.